 5. Consider a pet

-Not only can pets help to combat loneliness, build routine and encourage exercise; but studies have shown caring for an animal can help children grow up more secure and active.
+Not only can pets help to combat loneliness, build a routine and encourage exercise, but studies have shown caring for an animal can help children grow up more secure and active.
 Did you know that petting a dog for ten minutes can decrease your cortisol levels and help you to manage stress more effectively?

 6. Use your strengths

 Understanding what your strengths are and then using them to facilitate achievement of goals can boost your wellbeing.
 There are many strengths questionnaires available online.
 One option is the Clifton Strengths Questionnaire.

 There is a strong link between well-being and meaningful occupation, but this doesn’t have to mean employment.
 People can contribute in a number of ways including mentoring, volunteering or a small act of kindness.

 Whether it is a quick stroll through a local park, diving in to the ocean or going for a bush walk, studies suggest it can have a restorative effect on our minds.